lsst-sitcom/sitcomtn-122/index.rst

 Note that this also involves changing the default Z coordinate of `FrameCAM` and `FrameM2` to their nominal Z position with respect to M1M3.

+It is important to understand that the new method is doing two things:

+1. When measuring the target M1M3, it is setting the reference frame to the center of M1M3.
+   This means any measurements after will be in that frame of reference.
+2. We measure the offset between the default target offset, which is the optical optimal position of the target w.r.t. to M1M3, and the measured target offset.
+   This is the actual offset of the target w.r.t. to perfect optical alignment.

 Regular Operations
 ==================